isomerpages/psd-psf/index.md

         - title: PST Convention @ SUTD
           date: 15 July 2025
-          announcement: Hear from Head, Civil Service and private sector leaders on the future of PST.
+          announcement: Hear from Head, Civil Service and private sector leaders on the future of Public Sector Transformation (PST).
 Join breakout dialogues to reimagine our work, workforce, and workplace in a rapidly changing world.
           link_text: Learn more
           link_url: /pst-convention-15-july/
         - title: Learning Festival @ Civil Service College